eserinanarslan/datainjection/README.md

 * The Python libraries listed in "requirements.txt"

-* A data folder named "data" which includes a subfolder named "requests"
+* A data folder named "data" which includes a sub-folder named "requests"

 # How to Run the Program